InCLow-LM/InCLow-LM.github.io/content/_index.md

       title: Latest News
       subtitle:
       text: |
+        **[Jun 2025]** Arianna gave a talk at the inter-disciplinary [COLT Symposium](https://www.upf.edu/web/colt/symposium), organized by Gemma Boleda and Marco Baroni at UPF, Barcelona.
+This was followed by a round-table on the convergence (or lack thereof) between findings coming from the fields of experimental and theoretical linguistics, neuroscience and the study of large language models.

         **[May 2025]** Arianna and Gabriele were interviewed by Groningen's Oog Radio station.
 The questions covered (of course) AI, but also the GroNLP group, what makes this research field so exciting (and a bit crazy nowadays!)... and a bit of music :) Recording available here: [HappyHourFM](https://www.youtube.com/watch?v=-PuOK5SYp4c).

         **[May 2025]** [Jaap](https://jumelet.ai/) gave a [talk in Edinburgh](https://informatics.ed.ac.uk/ilcc/news-events/seminars-2025/friday-2nd-may-at-11am-jaap-jumelet) on [MultiBLiMP: A Multilingual Benchmark of Linguistic Minimal Pairs](https://arxiv.org/abs/2504.02768).